-- Project to Promote Dissemination of Renewable Energy, etc. in harmony with local communities
+- Subsidy for the Project to promote dissemination of renewable energy, etc. in harmony with local communities

-This project subsidizes a certain amount of the necessary expenses for private business operators, etc. that intend to build a regional microgrid utilizing renewable energy, etc. or develop a plan to introduce such a microgrid.
+This project subsidizes a certain amount of the necessary expenses for private businesses, etc. that intend to build a regional microgrid utilizing renewable energy, etc. or develop a plan to introduce such a microgrid.